ChidiRnweke/DarkModeToggleComponent/readme.md

 # Dark Mode Toggle Component

 The Dark Mode Toggle Component is a lightweight, easy-to-integrate custom element that allows users to switch between dark and light themes on your website.
 It's designed to be incredibly simple to use, requiring just a single line of HTML to add to your project.
-This component automatically adds a `.dark-theme` class to the document's root element, enabling seamless theme transitions.
+This component automatically adds a `.dark` class to the document's root element, enabling seamless theme transitions.
 It's perfect for projects that aim to provide a user-friendly theme toggling experience with minimal effort.

 ![Light mode](examples/light-mode.png)
 ![Dark mode](examples/dark-mode.png)